Theft of the Skykomish Hotel has left an ugly, open wound that will fester for decades to come.

 Massive change is coming.
 A new broom will eventually sweep clean.
 Americans are coming with pitchforks and torches in hand.It’s not going to be pretty.

-Skykomish Hotel, LLC looks forward to having its property returned, obtaining full restitution for damages suffered, including the removal of polluted soil and groundwater and installation of new, properly spec’d and installed fill materials, and to seeing that those responsible for this grave travesty are brought to justice and punished.
+Skykomish Hotel, LLC looks forward to having its property returned, obtaining full restitution for damages suffered, including the removal of polluted soil and groundwater and installation of new, properly spec’d and installed fill materials, and to seeing that all those responsible for this grave travesty are brought to justice and severely punished.